 - Limits the authority to transfer its shares

 - It must have at least 2 people, apart from the case of one person company.

 - Restricts the number of its shareholders to 200 (excluding its employees)

-The above mentioned is the concept that is explained in detail about Kinds of Companies for the class 12 Commerce students.
+The above mentioned is the concept that is explained in detail about the Kinds of Companies for the Class 12 Commerce students.
 To know more, stay tuned to BYJU’S.